 Blind romance author Oliver Cameron uses the pen name of Fidel Amore and thinks he has the perfect life at his country estate near Desolation Bluff.
 After a honeymoon in Paris, his wife Vanessa continues her work as his assistant.
 His friend Ray is the business manager who lives in the gatehouse and also acts as the public face of Fidel Amore, doing all those book-signing trips that Oliver never wanted to attend.
 Helen Dunkley is the housekeeper devoted to him since childhood – but she detests the two newcomers.

 Complications set in when Ray, working on his old car, accidentally backs into Oliver.
 His injuries appear minor but the next day he suddenly regains his sight.
-Oliver wants Ray and Rachel to be the first to hear his good news, but when he finds them he uncovers a shocking betrayal.
+Oliver wants Ray and Vanessa to be the first to hear his good news, but when he finds them he uncovers a shocking betrayal.

 A game of cat and mouse begins – and with the arrival of a mysterious stranger, it turns deadly.